mariuz/django-book/en/chapter08.rst

 Chapter 8: Advanced Views and URLconfs
 ======================================

-..
-SL Note: as the code examples in this chapter are expository, and
-..
-SL are not complete runnable examples, I'm proof-reading by eye
-..
-SL and running an automated syntax check on them to test them.

 In `Chapter 3`_, we explained the basics of Django view functions and URLconfs.
 This chapter goes into more detail about advanced functionality in those two